PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 Dataset
 ^^^^^^^^^^^^^^^^^
-``JediDatasetSpec`` represent a data collection, which is called a dataset.
+``JediDatasetSpec`` represents a data collection, which is called a dataset.
 The status transition charts of input and output datasets are shown below.